utkueray/CQA/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+##Important Keynote

+You may want to read more about this project before working on the coding part.

+Regarding the third and fourth tasks, we used DOC2VEC after some data analysis and comparison.
+There is also an aspect of context in our project.
+We want to return the most similar question based on the user’s asked question.
+We selected random examples and examined the original question and the related ones.
+We concluded that DOC2VEC returns better results than TFIDF contextually.
+You can find the data regarding to why we chose DOC2VEC instead of TFIDF under DOC2VEC.ipynb and TFIDF.ipynb files.
+Around line 22 we showed how DOC2VEC returns more related questions than TFIDF.
+For more details please check the Final_Report.

 ### Prerequisites

 Download the project by cloning the following link or download the zip version from Github.